 Chapman, the food safety expert, generally supports roadkill salvaging, but said there are risks to consuming wild animals.
 State officials and local charities, he said, should be upfront about the possibility of foodborne illnesses, such as E. coli and parasites, making it clear they may not know how healthy the animal was before the roadway accident.
 Charities should distribute food thermometers and discourage riskier cooking processes that may not eliminate pathogens, like making jerky, he added.

-Sign up for the Reasons to be Cheerful newsletter.“Most individuals who are comfortable with this have been hunting game,” Chapman said.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.“Most individuals who are comfortable with this have been hunting game,” Chapman said.
 “But as we experience this pandemic and see food shortages, how many of the new consumers of this important food source might not be familiar with the risks?”

 Still, salvaging roadkill continues to enjoy wide support from conservationists, hunters and even some animal rights groups.
 “PETA has no ethical objection to the legal collection of an animal’s roadway remains — even if we are mystified why anyone would find the idea of eating body parts to be appetizing,” said Ingrid Newkirk, the nonprofit’s president, in an emailed statement.